tswow/tswow-wiki-0.13/_introduction/3-your-first-module.md

 ## Conclusion

 In this tutorial, you have created a basic module for TSWoW and made some changes to existing game data.
-In the next tutorials, we will delve deeper into TSWoW data scripting by creating [our own custom class](4_CustomClass.md).